mikaelmello/inquire/README.md

 ![Animated GIF making a demonstration of a simple prompt with Text created with this library.
 You can replay this recording in your terminal with asciinema play command using the file ./assets/text_simple.cast](./assets/text_simple.gif)

-With Text, you can customize several aspects:
+With `Text`, you can customize several aspects:

 - **Prompt message**: Main message when prompting the user for input, `"What is your name?"` in the example above.
 - **Help message**: Message displayed at the line below the prompt.